stackb/bazel-aquery-differ/README.md

 This is a port of
 <https://github.com/bazelbuild/bazel/blob/master/tools/aquery_differ/aquery_differ.py>
-to golang.
+to golang with a nicer UI.

 ## Installation

-Download and unzip a release artifact, or clone and `bazel build //cmd/aquerydiff`.
+Download and unzip a release artifact, or git clone and `bazel build //cmd/aquerydiff`.

 ## Usage